ovimihai/redis-ru101-course-notes/Week-2.md

     - search function will build the SINTER query from searched attributes
     - time complexity
         - SINTER - time based on cardinality of first set and and the number of sets being intersected O(N*M) then GET with O(1)
-        - the cardinality depends on data distribuion - you need **insight inside your data**
+        - the cardinality depends on data distribution - you need **insight inside your data**

 - using hashes
     - combine all searchable attributes